 I will be having a MōVI on every feature film I shoot from now on.
 It’s that device that you might not have a specific application for initially but when things change and actors want to do something different, that thing can swoop in, and make you shine bright.

-On my latest feature that I am shooting in Prague, we needed a high angle in the middle of nowhere, in the middle of a sunflower field.
-We had a sunflower seed farmer telling us that you cannot bring a crane into his field.
+On a feature that I shot in Prague, we needed a high angle in the middle of nowhere, in the middle of a sunflower field.
+Unfortunately, a sunflower seed farmer telling us that you cannot bring a crane into his field.
 We could not even bring a ladder pod, but we could bring a MōVI over slung rigged with our special Jr Pin to Ninja star adapter.
-We were flying high and the only limit was our stand.
-We did not need to go super high, but we did need to get about 12 feet into the sunflower field while having zero impact on it.
+Flying high with the only limit being our stand, we didn’t need to go super high.
+However, we did need to get about 12 feet into the sunflower field while having zero impact on it.
 The MōVI was the perfect tool to accomplish this.
 This is the unique ability of understanding the MōVI’s incredible talents, then exploiting the hell out of them.

 Like this post or have a question?
 Leave a comment below!